beginning of content

 Ketogenic diet

-Some adults and children whose seizures do not respond to medicines can try a special diet called the ketogenic diet to help with some types of seizures.
+If your seizures don’t get better with medicine, you can try the ketogenic diet to help with seizures.
 The ketogenic diet includes high fat and low carbohydrate foods.
-Your doctor or specialist will be able to advise you on if this is an option for you or your child.
+Your doctor or specialist can advise you if this is an option for you or your child.

 Surgery

-Sometimes surgery can remove a small piece of brain tissue in the area that the seizures start from.
-This may be an option if your seizures don't get better with other treatments, and if your seizures always happen in the same area in of the brain.
-You will usually still need to continue taking medicines after the surgery.
+A neurosurgeon can take out a small piece of brain tissue in the area that the seizures start from.
+You might consider this if your seizures don’t improve with other treatments and always happen in the same brain area.
+You will usually still need to take medicine after the surgery.

 Vagus nerve stimulation

-Vagus nerve stimulation involves putting a small device in to the chest wall (similar to a pacemaker).
-The device sends out electrical signals to the brain through the vagus nerve.
-This can reduce the number and severity of seizures.
-Your doctor might recommend this if your seizures don't respond to medicines and can't be treated with surgery.
+Vagus nerve stimulation involves putting a small device into your chest wall (similar to a pacemaker).
+The device sends electrical signals to your brain through the vagus nerve.
+This can reduce how many seizures you have and make them less severe.
+Your doctor might recommend vagus nerve stimulation if your seizures don't get better with medicine and can't be treated with surgery.

-By law, if you have had a seizure you must not drive until your doctor tells you it is safe.
-If you have epilepsy, you should have regular reviews with your GP or specialist.
-They will notify the authorities and make a recommendation on if they think you are fit to drive, but the final decision about your licence is made by the driving licence authority.
+By law, if you have had a seizure, you must not drive until your doctor tells you it is safe.
+If you have epilepsy, you should have regular reviews with your doctor or specialist.
+Your doctor will notify the authorities and recommend if you are fit to drive.
+However, the driving licence authority makes the final decision.

-If you or your child have had a seizure, you should be careful when swimming, driving or bathing.
+If you or your child have had a seizure, be careful when swimming, driving or bathing.
 Visit Epilepsy Australia's fact sheet on living with epilepsy.

 Can seizures be prevented?

-If you have been diagnosed with epilepsy, you the best way to prevent having seizures is by following your doctor's advice and taking your medicines as prescribed.
-Don't skip doses, or stop taking your medicine without first checking with your doctor.
+The best way to prevent seizures is to follow your doctor's advice and to take your medicine as prescribed.
+Don't skip doses or stop taking your medicine without first checking with your doctor.
 Ask your doctor for advice on how to avoid triggers.

 Resources and support

-You can call the National Epilepsy Support Service on 1300 761 487 on Monday to Saturday 9am - 7pm.
+You can call the National Epilepsy Support Service on 1300 761 487 on Monday to Saturday, 9am to 7pm.
 The Epilepsy Foundation also provides education and services for people with epilepsy.

-Learn more on seizures in children by reading the Royal Children's Hospital's fact sheet Seizures — safety issues and how to help.
+Learn more about seizures in children by reading the Royal Children's Hospital Melbourne fact sheet Seizures — safety issues and how to help.

 Check your symptoms Find a health service